-Section 501 of the Rehabilitation Act of 1973, as amended by the ADA Amendments Act of 2008 (ADAAA), prohibits employment discrimination in the Federal government against qualified persons on the basis of a disability.
-In enacting the ADAAA, Congress made it easier for an individual seeking protection and/or a reasonable accommodation to establish that he or she has a disability within the meaning of the statute.
+Section 501 of the Rehabilitation Act of 1973, as amended by the Americans with Disabilities Amendments Act of 2008 (ADAAA), prohibits employment discrimination in the Federal government against qualified persons on the basis of a disability.
+In enacting the ADAAA, Congress made it easier for an individual seeking protection and/or a reasonable accommodation to establish that they have a disability within the meaning of the statute.

 What protections does the law provide DOL employees and applicants for DOL employment?

 No agency within the Department of Labor may:

 - Treat you less favorably in any aspect of employment1;